 Can You Freeze Blueberries?

-Blueberries should be stored immediately into the freezer if you do not intend to use them yet.
+Blueberries should be stored immediately in the freezer if you do not intend to use them yet.
 Keep them in airtight containers to keep them from spoiling.

 You can keep fresh blueberries in the freezer for 6 to 8 months, and store them in the fridge for 5 to 10 days.

 It is advisable to rinse your blueberries only before you intend to use them not before freezing.
-Washing them prior to freezing will add moisture to the blueberries, making them spoil faster.
+Washing them before freezing will add moisture to the blueberries, making them spoil faster.

-In case you’ve washed your blueberries prior to freezing, be sure to pat them dry with a paper towel before throwing them into the freezer.
+In case you’ve washed your blueberries before freezing, be sure to pat them dry with a paper towel before throwing them into the freezer.